-DOCKET NO. 130140-EI ORDER NO. PSC-13-0595-CFO-EI ISSUED: November 4, 2013
+DOCKET NO. 130140-EI ORDER NO. PSC-13-0623-CFO-EI ISSUED: November 26, 2013

-ORDER GRANTING GULF POWER COMPANY'S REQUEST FOR CONFIDENTIAL CLASSIFICATION AND MOTION FOR TEMPORARY PROTECTIVE ORDER (DOCUMENT NO. 06158-13)
+ORDER GRANTING GULF POWER COMPANY'S REQUEST FOR CONFIDENTIAL CLASSIFICATION AND MOTION FOR TEMPORARY PROTECTIVE ORDER (DOCUMENT NO. 05415-13)

-On October 14, 2013, pursuant to Section 366.093, Florida Statutes (F.S.), and Rule 25-22.006, Florida Administrative Code (F.A.C.), Gulf Power Company (Gulf) filed its Request for Confidential Classification and Motion for Temporary Protective Order for its responses to the Federal Executive Agencies' First Set of Interrogatories No. 19, pages 2-3, (Document No. 06158-13).
+On September 12, 2013, pursuant to Section 366.093, Florida Statutes (F.S.), and Rule 25-22.006, Florida Administrative Code (F.A.C.), Gulf Power Company (Gulf) filed its Request for Confidential Classification and Motion for Temporary Protective Order for its responses to the Office of Public Counsel's (OPC) First Request to Produce Documents No. 30, Bates pages 48 through 279, Document No. 05415-13.
+This request was originally filed in Docket No. 130151-EI, which was consolidated into this docket by Order No. PSC-13-0454A-PCO-EI, issued on October 10, 2013.
 No objections to Gulf's Request for Confidential Classification and Motion for Temporary Protective Order have been filed.

 Section 366.093(1), F.S., provides that "any records received by the commission which are shown and found by the commission to be proprietary confidential business information shall be kept confidential and shall be exempt from Section 119.07(1) [the Public Records Act]."
 Section 366.093(3), F.S., defines proprietary confidential business information as information that is intended to be and is treated by the company as private, in that disclosure of the information would cause harm to the company's ratepayers or business operations, and has not been voluntarily disclosed to the public.
-Section 366.093(3)(e), F.S., states that proprietary confidential business information includes, but is not limited to "[i]nformation relating to competitive interests, the disclosure of which would impair the competitive business of the provider of the information."
+Sections 366.093(3)(d) and (e), F.S., state that proprietary confidential business information includes, but is not limited to, "[i]nformation concerning bids or other contractual data, the disclosure of which would impair the efforts of the public utility or its affiliates to contract for goods or services on favorable terms" and "[i]nformation relating to competitive interests, the disclosure of which would impair the competitive business of the provider of the information."

-Gulf contends that designated portions of its responses to the Federal Executive Agencies' First Set of Interrogatories No. 19, pages 2-3, Document No. 06158-13, fall within these categories and, thus, constitute proprietary confidential business information entitled to protection under Section 366.093, F.S., and Rule 25-22.006, F.A.C.
+Gulf contends that its responses to OPC's First Request to Produce Documents No. 30, Bates pages 48 through 279, Document No. 05415-13, fall within these categories and, thus, constitute proprietary confidential business information entitled to protection under Section 366.093, F.S., and Rule 25-22.006, F.A.C.
 Gulf states that this information is intended to be and is treated by Gulf as private and has not been publicly disclosed.